FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 ```
 \
 At the root level, the algorithm provider must specify which tag to use
 to identify the individual strategies.
-(At one time TargetStrategy (tag
+(At one time TargetStrategy(847) was
-847) was intended to carry this information.
+intended to carry this information.
 However, most providers use
 a user-defined field for this purpose.)
 For example to indicate that tag
 5009 will be used to identify strategies the Strategies element would be
 written as